charlstown/carlos-grande-me-docs/docs/notebooks/business/business-model-design.md

 - **Revenue model:** Describe your revenue model type like pay per use, license, renting, asset sale, advertising, subscription...

 - **Price estimation:** 3 alternatives

-	A) By cost-benefit
+	- By cost-benefit
-	B) By competitors
+	- By competitors
-	C) By demand curve
+	- By demand curve

 ### 6. Key activities

 These are really the activities that you do on a daily basis and **what you need to understand is your strengths and weaknesses to which you can play on.** These may include sales and marketing, research and development, manufacturing or distribution.
 Perhaps if you were an app development or software company your core focus should be to program and develop.

 Define this section with action verbs. **Find the key activities to provide your value proposition to your customers.** Ex: Develop an app, Website construction, customer service, software development, etc.

 Focus on those essential activities that enable your value proposition.

 ### 7. Key resources

 This is really the part that explains how you will create your value proposition.
 Have a think about what types of products, services, assets you may need to create your value proposition.
 This often includes intellectual property, talent, and infrastructure.
 Perhaps you have a website that is unique, perhaps you have offices or property that are very unique.

 **Elements needed to provide your value proposition.
 4 types:**